wp-plugins/tako-movable-comments/readme.txt

 = How do I contact you if I have a question? =

 Email me at ren.aysha[at]gmail.com.
 Please include [tako-movable-comments] on the subject line.

+== Screenshots ==

+1. The Meta Box
+2. The Edit Comment Page with the Tako Meta Box